Frequently Asked Questions

 • Other meaningful components that will materially impact the business in the future.

-In the context of raising capital to fund “money-out” capital requirements, such as dividends / shareholder distributions, there are generally 2 ways to raise that capital:
+In the context of raising capital to fund “money-out” personal capital requirements, such as dividends / shareholder distributions, there are generally 2 ways to raise that capital:

 Equity